praveen-admin/ImageValidationSuite/README.md

 # ImageValidationSuite
-This script would validate the all the images in the APP
+This script would validate all images in the APP return 200 OK or 4XX or 5xx